bigeasy/strata/diary.md

 valid, then anything about the data that is invalid is an assertion.
 We're using a pretty strong checksum.

+The only opportunity to acitvely corrupt data is a failed append, probably because the disk is full, but all of our other operations are copies and moves.
+We can add a step to our move into place commits, where instead of unlinking the file to replace, we rename it with a suffix like `.outgoing`. `unlink` and `rename` are unlikely to fail independently of other file I/O operations, but if they do, if we fail to move the new file in place, we have the old file.

+Thus, the only real worry is the append, and that only occurs during insert or delete, so we can have a severity.
+If we have a corrupted write, if write fails, we raise an exception with the greatest severity.
+If a balance copy fails before commit, that is not as severe.
+In the midst of commit is more severe.
+The inability to read records, hmm...
+Is that an error?
+What if the checksum fails?

+Are descents always unlockable?
+What about before they obtain their first lock?

+How are we handling an obtained lock followed by a failed read?
+Who unlocks?
+Right now it propagates all the way up the stack.

 ## Records and Keys

 I'd imagined to use Strata to create a database that stores objects and the keys